kevin-wong/mac-settings/README.md

 Put `.vimrc` in home directory.

+`mv .vimrc ~/`

 ##### less
-The default less doesn't support lesskey, which allows keybinding.
+The default `less` doesn't support `lesskey`, which allows keybinding.
 Download the version that does.

 `brew install homebrew/dupes/less`